 Experts found that allowing children to “own” their problem, and take some responsibility for fixing it, can be very helpful, especially for bedwetting in older children.
 The goal is not to shame them into staying dry overnight, but to give them a sense of control and optimism that they can stop wetting the bed.

 One way to do this is to help your child keep a bedwetting calendar or journal.
 It can be something as simple as putting stars on a calendar every day a child stays dry overnight, or something much more scientific.

 Fritz has found that some children, depending on age and level of interest, become quite involved in testing things that might be contributing to their bedwetting problem.
 You can help your child come up with theories to test.
-For example, does he stay dry every time he pictures himself waking up to pee right before he goes to sleep?
-Or does he notice that he wets the bed every time he drinks a big mug of root beer after dinner?
+For example, do they stay dry every time they picture themselves waking up to pee right before they go to sleep?
+Or do they notice that they wet the bed every time they drink a big mug of root beer after dinner?

 “Some kids get really into it, coming up with hypotheses about what it was that made the difference,” Fritz says.
 “It doesn’t much matter what they test.
 The most important thing is the kid getting into the process and feeling some control.
 They’re realizing they’re not a bad kid -- they’re owning their problem and working on it.”